 Because of the robust and selective effect RNAi has on gene expression, it has become an invaluable research tool for studies, including in vivo target validation studies using animal models.
 The major challenge in performing RNAi studies in vivo is the effective, directed delivery of functional siRNA, shRNA, and miRNA molecules into specific tissues.
 Altogen® In Vivo Transfection Reagents can be conjugated with siRNA and administered intratumorally (i.t) or systemically via an intravenous (i.v) tail vein injection in order to provide directed gene silencing in specific tissues, including liver, pancreas, kidney, and tumors, and selective knockdown can be seen as early as 24 hours after injection.

 Gene silencing by RNA Interference (RNAi) is a powerful research tool for studying gene function in mammalian cells.
-RNAi is a biological phenomenon by which double stranded RNA (dsRNA) specifically reduces gene expression of its corresponding gene.
+RNAi is a biological phenomenon by which double stranded RNA (dsRNA) specifically reduces the expression of its corresponding gene.
 Potent inhibition of specific gene expression is experimentally achieved by the transfection of small interfering RNA (siRNA), which completes the RISC complex and causes degradation of target complementary mRNA molecules in the cell.
-Therefore, successful, potent RNAi experimentation is dependent upon the efficient delivery of the siRNA into cells via transfection of stable and functional siRNA molecules.
+Successful, potent RNAi experimentation is dependent upon the efficient delivery of the siRNA into cells via transfection of stable and functional siRNA molecules.
 There is a plethora of protocols and methods that require careful selection to maximize the success of this process.

 Most DNA transfection reagents are incompatible with siRNA (which is sensitive to serum) or are capable of inducing cytotoxicity, which negatively affects gene expression studies.
 Altogen® Transfection Reagents have been developed and optimized specifically for use with siRNA transfection and allow transfection to take place in the presence of serum without lowering the transfection efficiency or reducing cell viability.
 Ready-to-run transfection protocols eliminate the need for extensive siRNA optimization experiments.
 Altogen Biosystems kits are compatible with transfection of any negatively charged molecules (including protein, RNA, DNA, and small molecule compounds).